BoutiqueMisconfigurations/boutique-misconfigurations/README.md

 ## Structure
 This repo has the following sub-directories:
-- `microservices-demo/` contains a git submodule of the [source repository](https://github.com/GoogleCloudPlatform/microservices-demo/).
-All changes are explicitly stated in the files that were modified.
+- `microservices-demo/` contains a git submodule of our fork of GCP's [source repository](https://github.com/GoogleCloudPlatform/microservices-demo/).
+All changes are explicitly stated in the files that were modified, and the `README.md` contains a list of all changed files.
 - `misconfigs/` contains several nested directories, each containing a particular misconfiguration of the Online Boutique.
 Each subdirectory of `misconfigs/` contains a `README.md` that explains what bug that directory exposes.